ak-asu/web-dev-skill/.github/steps/9-state-management.md

 - Asynchronous data fetching (e.g., using RTK Query).
 - Need for advanced debugging or middleware.

-For your portfolio, Redux may be overkill if state remains simple, but it’s a valuable learning exercise and prepares you for larger applications.
+For your portfolio, Redux may be overkill if state remains simple, but it's a valuable learning exercise and prepares you for larger applications.
 Compare it with Context API or alternatives like Zustand for simpler use cases.

 ## 9. Conclusion

-By integrating Redux Toolkit, you’ve enhanced your portfolio site’s state management, replacing Context API for theme toggling and centralizing project data.
+By integrating Redux Toolkit, you've enhanced your portfolio site's state management, replacing Context API for theme toggling and centralizing project data.
 This setup improves scalability, making it easier to add features like dynamic project filtering or user settings.
 The skills learned—creating stores, slices, and using Redux hooks—equip you for building complex React applications.
 Next, consider exploring RTK Query for API data fetching or optimizing performance with memoized selectors.

 ## Key Citations
 - [Redux Toolkit Official Documentation for Setup and Usage](https://redux-toolkit.js.org/)